amiya-pattnaik/selenium-cucumber-java/README.md

 - To run features on specific browser use, `mvn test "-Dbrowser=browser_name"` browser_name can be one of following but make sure that browser’s driver file are present and specified in system variable. -- ff -- chrome -- ie -- safari etc.

 Please note that browser drivers are not included as part of this framework.
-The reason for not including browser is that selenium browser driver version are varies based on the browser version you are using and also slenium server version.
+The reason for not including is that selenium browser driver version are varies based on the browser version that you are using and also selenium server version.

 - To run specific feature if you have multiple feature files use, `mvn test -Dcucumber.options="classpath:features/my_first.feature"`

 ### Reporters
 Once you ran your tests you can generate the various types of reports.
 This framework `selenium-cucumber-java` uses several different types of test reporters to communicate pass/failure.
-##### Allure Report
+##### Allure Report:
 You can generate a report using one of the following command.
 - `mvn allure:serve`